frankhale/toby/README.md

 F1 - Switch between video search and video playback
 F3 - Restart app
 F5 - Add the current playing video to data.json (see Updating data.json)
-F12 - Open dev tools
+F12 - Open Developer tools

 ##Updating data.json

 Currently you can update data.json with new videos in two ways.

 1. Update data.json manually
 2. After a video is played YouTube will show a listing of other videos you may